-By design the pages of this book can be printed and distributed as appropriate for the audience.
+Navigating the DD Waivers was designed to be read and printed in different ways depending on you, your caregiver or agency staff.
 For example, a Support Coordinator may print the In One Page and The Basics as well as the pages regarding the Family and Individual Supports Waiver to share with someone who just received a Family and Individual Supports Waiver slot, or a parent may choose to just read The Basics of Sections 2 & 3 to gain more knowledge on how to obtain one of the DD Waivers.